madiator/smarter.github.io/_posts/2021-01-18-not-smart-but-smarter.markdown

 And if you think about it, the indigenous people of New Guinea are probably extremely adept at navigating jungles in the dark.
 I am sure most of us will get lost hopelessly in a dense jungle, and thus look dumb in the eyes of Papuans, when it comes to navigating.

 So, you can’t become a “smart guy” (the word guy is used in a gender agnostic form here).
-You could become a “smarter guy”, as compared to a reference human; but comparing against somebody is not a good idea.
+You could become a “smarter guy”, as compared to a reference human; but comparing against others is a pursuit that never ends wells.
 A better idea is to compare against yesterday’s yourself and see if you are smarter or not.

 In the next post, I will talk a bit more about how we can think about comparing circles of competence.